 What are the differences between the knives?

-Each Japanese knife is made with a specific purpose in mind.
-There are versatile types of knives like the Gyuto, which is the equivalent of a chef's knife, or the Santoku, which translates as three virtues , a name that well represents its multiplicity.
-The Sujihiki and the Yanagiba are made for slicing, while the Nakiri and the Usuba are specialized for cutting vegetables.
-Not to mention the Petty for precision tasks.
-The list goes on and the possibilities are diverse.
-To be sure you make the right choice, you can consult our collection pages.
-They all include a detailed description as well as an explanatory video.
+Every Japanese knife is crafted with a specific purpose in mind.
+There are versatile knives like the Gyuto, which is the equivalent of a chef’s knife, and the Santoku, whose name translates to “three virtues”—a name that aptly reflects its versatility.
+The Sujihiki and Yanagiba are designed for slicing, while the Nakiri and Usuba are specialized for cutting vegetables.
+And let’s not forget the Petty for precision tasks.
+The list goes on, and the possibilities are endless.
+To be sure you make the right choice, check out our collection pages.
+Each includes a detailed description and an explanatory video.

-For a first purchase, we recommend the most versatile knife possible, either the Gyuto or the Santoku.
-The Gyuto is the Japanese chef's knife, it is generally found between 210mm and 240mm of blade.
-Its versatile profile will allow you to perform 95% of the tasks in the kitchen; both the cut of vegetables and the slice of fish or meat.
-If you are less comfortable with longer blades, the Santoku with its 165mm to 180mm blade will be your best option.
-A little more focused on cutting vegetables, the Santoku can also slice small pieces of fish and meat with no problem.
+For a first purchase, we recommend a knife that’s as versatile as possible—either the Gyuto or the Santoku.
+The Gyuto is the Japanese chef’s knife, typically featuring a blade length between 210 mm and 240 mm.
+Its versatile design allows you to handle 95% of kitchen tasks, from chopping vegetables to slicing fish or meat.
+If you’re less comfortable with longer blades, the Santoku, with its 165mm to 180mm blade, is your best option.
+Slightly more geared toward cutting vegetables, the Santoku can also slice small pieces of fish and meat with ease.

-We recommend washing your knife thoroughly after each use and wiping it dry so that it is completely dry.
-A safe way to store it after use is to use a magnetic holder covered in wood or leather, to use a wooden Saya to protect the blade, to have a quality knife case or simply to put it back in its box.
-Avoid twisting movements with the blade and scraping on the cutting board to move food as this can cause damage to the edge of the blade.
-Do not cut bones or frozen food, we like to use the following image: if you can break a tooth biting into food, you can also break the knife blade.
-If your blade is made from rust-proof steel, it will require extra attention and should be dried regularly during use to prevent rust.
+We recommend washing the knife thoroughly after each use and drying it completely by wiping it down.
+Here are some safe ways to store it after use: use a magnetic holder covered in wood or leather, use a wooden saya to protect the blade, use a high-quality knife roller, or simply put it back in its box.
+Avoid twisting the blade or scraping it across the cutting board to move food, as this could damage the blade’s edge.
+Do not cut bones or frozen food; we like to use the following analogy: if you can break a tooth by biting into food, you can also break the knife’s blade.
+If your blade is made of stainless steel, it requires extra care and should be dried regularly after use to prevent rust.

-It should be noted that there is a difference between sharpening and sharpening a knife.
-Sharpening aims to refocus the edge of the edge, while honing is used to recreate an edge by removing steel using a whetstone.
-For sharpening, you can use a ceramic sharpener or a leather strip before or after each use of the knife.
-We strongly recommend the leather band instead of the ceramic rifle since the latter will tend to damage the knives in the long term.
-Do not wait until the knife is dull before sharpening it, it would have very little effect.
-If the blade is dull and no longer cuts, you will need to remove steel to thin it out and recreate the edge by sharpening the knife with a water stone.
-Sharpening a knife is done daily and only takes a few seconds, while sharpening can take from 30 minutes to 1 hour.
-We recommend sharpening on a water stone twice a year.
+It is important to note that there is a difference between sharpening and honing a knife.
+Honing a knife is intended to realign the cutting edge, while sharpening is used to restore the edge by removing metal with a whetstone.
+For honing, you can use a ceramic rod or a leather strop before or after each use of the knife.
+We strongly recommend using a leather strop instead of a ceramic rod, as the latter tends to damage knives over time.
+You shouldn’t wait until the knife is dull before honing it, as this would have very little effect.
+If the blade is dull and no longer cuts, you’ll need to remove steel to thin it and restore the edge by sharpening the knife with a water stone.
+Honing a knife is a daily task and takes only a few seconds, whereas sharpening can take anywhere from 30 minutes to an hour; we recommend sharpening on a water stone twice a year.

-If you don't sharpen your knives yourself, we recommend dropping them off in-store for us to take care of.
-You can also mail your knives to us using our mail-in option.
+If you don’t sharpen your knives yourself, we recommend dropping them off at our store so we can take care of them for you.
+You can also send your knives to us by mail using our shipping option.
 We specialize in waterstone sharpening, the traditional Japanese technique.
-We don't limit ourselves to Japanese blades; we sharpen all kitchen knives without discrimination.
-The time it takes to sharpen or repair your knives varies depending on the customer base and the size of the job.
-Don't hesitate to contact us to schedule an appointment by email: info@staysharpmtl.com or by phone:
+We don’t limit ourselves to Japanese blades; we sharpen all kitchen knives without exception.
+The turnaround time for sharpening or repairing your knives varies depending on our workload and the scope of the task.
+Feel free to contact us to schedule an appointment by email: info@staysharpmtl.com or by phone:

-Before you go, make sure that your order has been processed and that you can collect it.
+Before you go, make sure your order has been processed and that you can pick it up.

-We deliver all over the world (except in Russia and Ukraine).
-Customs charges are to be expected depending on the destination.
+We ship worldwide (except to Russia and Ukraine).
+Customs duties may apply depending on the destination.

 What are your shipping rates?